 About

-I am Lecturer in Sustainability and Urban Data Science at the Edinburgh Future Institute and the Edinburgh School of Architecture and Lanscape Architecture of the University of Edinburgh.
+I am Lecturer in Sustainability and Urban Data Science at the Edinburgh Futures Institute and the Edinburgh School of Architecture and Landscape Architecture of the University of Edinburgh.
+I am co-lead of the CHASS Research Theme - Future Cities and co-organiser of EdinbR.

 My research sits at the intersection of Urban Planning, Geography and Computer Science and I am interested in developing new spatially informed computational methods to better understand the mutual relationship between human behaviours and their urban contexts.
 This work blends traditional and new forms of data to provide quantifiable evidence of urban dynamics and inform policy making.
 My current substantive focus concerns how we can equitability manage Net Zero transitions within cities.